How Much Does Tree Removal Cost in Corvallis, OR? (2026 Pricing Guide)

 4. Proximity to Power Lines

-Trees touching or near power lines require coordination with the utility company (Pacific Power serves most of Benton County) and specialized techniques.
-This adds both time and cost.
-Never attempt to remove a tree near power lines yourself.
+Trees touching or near power lines need coordination with the utility — Pacific Power covers most of Benton County — and specialized rigging techniques.
+That adds time, cost, and sometimes a wait for the utility to send a crew.
+Don't try to handle anything near a power line yourself.

 5. Number of Trees